wunderpraechtig/SumoVizUnity/README.md

 *source: [choosealicense.com](http://www.choosealicense.com/)*

-## TODO
+## New in this Version (JPS)

 1. Import geometry file in `JuPedSim` format
 2. Import trajectory file in `JuPedSim` format
-3. Add file explorer in order to choose new files
+3. Added file explorer in order to choose new files
-  - reset scene
-4. 3D geometries (different floors, stairs etc)
+4. 3D geometries (different floors, stairs, etc)
+5. Redesign of Textures and Materials
+6. 3D trajectoriy Lines can now be displayed

+## Todo
+- Change trajectory line color based on walking speed
+- Create a standalone version (create new File-explorer, current version only works through Utility Library in Unity)
+- Fix "Fundamental Diagram" (Materials are outdated)
+- Display pedestrian information as text next to each pedestrian (e.g. ID, height, etc)
+- Export the results of the fundamental diagram

 ### Required attribution

+> additions by Fabian Plum (2017)
 > Copyright (c) 2014 Daniel Büchele